The Movement of the Eyes Organizes the Movement of the Body (Patrons)

 • Nick Strauss-Klein on July 26, 2020 at 12:51 pm

-[2023 Update: Basic Folding and Arching (Patrons) is a more direct exploration of your question (up/down eyes).]
+[2024 Update: Basic Folding and Arching (Patrons) is a more direct exploration of your question (up/down eyes).
+These two also include elements of integrating up/down movements of the eyes.]

-I believe that the first half of More Precise Hips and Spine includes movements like this, at least for the skull, jaw, and tongue – maybe the eyes too (it’s been a long time since I’ve done it).
-Either way it will help with the eyes up and down question.
+The first half of More Precise Hips and Spine includes related actions and will help with the eyes up and down question.

 Regarding getting more comfortable in side-sitting, I’ve added info to the Related Notes tab on this lesson, above!
 Thanks to your comment I’ve added another cross-reference for donors there.